 One reason that certain foods are so cheap is that they are subsidized.
 The price does not reflect the true cost, including the subsidies, the de-mineralization of the soil, and some often unsavory labor practices.
 If you believe that “if God had meant for me to cook, then why did he invent restaurants?“, then even you can learn to cut and steam vegetables and to cook omelets.
 The price of bad health often greatly exceeds the costs of vegetables, fruits, nuts, seeds, and either eggs and beef or beans, grains and legumes.
 By the way, on average over one year, you eat more or less one thousand kilograms of food (about two thousand two hundred pounds).
 Do you really think that this does not determine your health?

-Question: What do I eat?
+Question: What do I eat and drink for my health?

 Question: What supplements do I take?

-Answer: I cannot hope to offset unhealthy eating habits with supplements.
+Answer: It is not realistic to expect to offset unhealthy eating habits with supplements.
 My first choice is to change my eating habits to consume and absorb more minerals and vitamins and to excrete accumulated toxins.
 Most of what I eat are smoothies, steamed vegetables, and sauteed eggs, turkey, and beef.
 The best supplements for me are good-quality herbs and spices, such as ginger, clove, parsley, rosemary, thyme, garlic, cayenne pepper, fenugreek, cumin, and coriander.
 I also enjoy herbal tea of nettle, horsetail, dandelion, peppermint, and stevia.
 If I take a supplement, I pulse it.
 In other words, I take it for a week, then stop for a few days, then take it again for a week, then stop, and so on.
 If I take a supplement, I first ask myself: why?
 What do I hope to get from this supplement?
 Sometimes I add the following powdered supplements to my smoothies (for these reasons): he shou wu (zinc), chlorella (magnesium and detox), carob (calcium), slippery elm (swollen sinus), bee pollen (vitamin B), stevia (sweetener), and vitamin C (detox).
 In the winter, I take cod liver oil (vitamin D).
 Except for vitamin C, these are all ground from whole foods.
 Know your supplier and the origin.
 Beware that some supplements are contaminated with heavy metals and may be adulterated with other substances.
 Supplements are not the answer to unhealthy eating habits.
 The answer is first to modify eating habits.
 Regarding supplements, if you use them, then it is better to start low and go slow.
 The fact that a little is good does not mean that more is better.